2013 has been a very long year for all of us and I... Read more

 - Tasmanian State Manager, MEGT Institute

-Nicole Gayewski is the Tasmanian State Manager of MEGT Institute, the education and training division of MEGT (Australia) Ltd delivering accredited training to domestic and international students.
-MEGT (Australia) Ltd is a private, not for profit education, training and employment organisation with offices throughout Australia and in the UK.
+Nicole Gayewski is the Tasmanian State Manager and National Workplace Delivery Coordinator of MEGT Institute, the education and training division of MEGT (Australia) Ltd, delivering accredited training to domestic and international students.
+MEGT (Australia) Ltd is a private, not for profit education, training and employment organisation with offices in each state of Australia and in the UK.

-Nicole has worked in the education, employment and labour market sectors since 1992 holding senior operational and managerial roles.
-Nicole has strengthened management’s core RTO operation and diversified the business to train and support students with a disability.
+Nicole has worked in the education, employment and labour market sectors since 1992 holding senior operational and managerial roles..

 - Director representing Northern Territory (since 2012)